trystan/PugnaciousWizards2/README.md

 version 0.4 (done)
 * 9 total spells found in the castle.

-version 0.5 (in progress)
+version 0.5 (done)
-* 18 or so total, only 9 in each castle.
+* several spells - more than you can find in the castle in one play.

-version 0.6
+version 0.6 (in progress)
 * enemy wizards
 * gold
 * spell shop